Shane's Crib is a 12 month residential program that is composed of a 3 phase process, with evaluations for Rizpah House Transitional Home.

 Residents are allowed weekend pass privileges on the 2nd and 4th weekend of each month. (passes are from Friday 6pm until Sunday 5pm) In order for residents to receive weekend pass privileges life history must be completed.
 Residents must attend one outside meeting, Sunday Morning church service (with proof) and call on call staff daily.

-7 Casual Outfits, 4 Dress Outfits, 2 Outfits for Workout (t-shirts and sweats/jeans/walking shorts/spandex 7 Pairs of underwear, 3 Bras, 1 Slip, 7 Pairs of Socks, 4 Pairs of hose/knee highs, 1 Pair of tennis shoes and 2 pairs of casual shoes, 2 pairs of dress shoes, 2 Nightwear Outfits, 1 Robe, 1 Jacket/Sweater, 1 Heavy Coat, Personal Hygiene items (Shampoo, Conditioner, Toothbrush, Toothpaste, Deodorant, Hairspray, Sanitary Napkins, Tampons) Alarm Clock, Bible, AA/NA Reading Material, 2 forms of ID ( drivers licenses, social security card, birth certificate)
+7 Casual Outfits, 4 Dress Outfits, 2 Outfits for Workout (t-shirts and sweats/jeans/walking shorts/spandex 7 Pairs of underwear, 3 Bras, 1 Slip, 7 Pairs of Socks, 1 Pair of tennis shoes and 2 pairs of casual shoes, 2 pairs of dress shoes, 2 Nightwear Outfits, 1 Robe, 1 Jacket/Sweater, 1 Heavy Coat, Personal Hygiene items (Shampoo, Conditioner, Toothbrush, Toothpaste, Deodorant, Hairspray, Sanitary Napkins, Tampons) Alarm Clock, Bible, AA/NA Reading Material, 2 forms of ID ( drivers licenses, social security card, birth certificate)

-Clients are only allowed to have items staff deems conductive to recovery and the Christian growth.
+Residents are only allowed to have items staff deems conductive to recovery and the Christian growth.
 They are not allowed to have more than $50 in their possession at any time and should make arrangements for off premise safe storage of cash and valuables before arrival.
-Clients may arrange for supporters to send money periodically for amounts not to exceed $50 for monthly miscellaneous items, snacks, etc. Staff may monitor spending or other stewardship concerns when deemed appropriate.
+Residents may arrange for supporters to send money periodically for amounts not to exceed $50 for monthly miscellaneous items, snacks, etc. Staff may monitor spending or other stewardship concerns when deemed appropriate.